QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Florian.md

 However, beneath the scary face, that bravado is only an act, one that he's only capable of maintaining around people he isn't close to that aren't confident enough to stand up to him.
 Beneath the act, he is actually a quiet, meek, deeply compassionate person who wants nothing more than the best for the world and those living in it, even with his difficulties with empathy and understanding.
 He cares deeply enough for living things that he will go out of his way to spare the life of the smallest insect and the frailest flower, and will always treat people as innocent until proven guilty.

 Part of what drives his compassionate side is a looming sense of guilt, because Florian believes that he is responsible for the existence of death.
 He considers the death of every person a failure on his part to save them.
 Because of this, he goes very far out of his way to be close to the dying to do everything he can to ease their suffering, as well as to attend funerals and wakes to offer condolences and comfort to the friends and families of the dead.
-He has otherwise fully devoted his life to studying death with the ultimate goal of ending it forever, and alongside working with the Children of the Flame, has little interest in much else.
+He has otherwise fully devoted his life to studying mystic matter, biology, and the medical field with the ultimate goal of ending death forever, and alongside working with the Children of the Flame, has little interest in much else.

 ##### Split personality